discrete-notes/discrete-notes.github.io/_posts/2018-11-30-november-2018-notes.md

 [Descriptive complexity](https://en.wikipedia.org/wiki/Descriptive_complexity_theory)
 basically aims at characterizing complexity classes through logic.
-A classic results is [Fagin's Theorem](https://en.wikipedia.org/wiki/Descriptive_complexity_theory) that characterize NP.
+A classic results is [Fagin's Theorem](https://en.wikipedia.org/wiki/Descriptive_complexity_theory) that characterizes NP.
 Descriptive complexity for distributed computing is a relatively new topic,[^1] and a [new paper](https://arxiv.org/abs/1811.08197) just came out on arxiv.
-I'm not a specialist, but from what I understood, the usual assumption in the LOCAL model that there are unique identifiers, is pretty difficult to transfer into logic, and this paper make a step in this direction.
+I'm not a specialist, but from what I understood, the classic assumption of the LOCAL model that there are unique identifiers, is pretty difficult to transfer into logic, and this paper seems to make a step in this direction.

 ## A map of the theory of distributed computing community
 [Jukka Suomela](https://users.ics.aalto.fi/suomela/) published
-[a nice map](https://plus.google.com/+JukkaSuomela/posts/JgWYFk4XzWW) of the PODC/DISC (the two main conferences in theory of distributed computing) community.
+[a nice map](https://plus.google.com/+JukkaSuomela/posts/JgWYFk4XzWW) of the PODC/DISC communicties.
+(PODC and DISC are the two main conferences in theory of distributed computing.)
-The nodes are the authors, that are linked by edges of different thickness, depending on how much they have collaborated, or have had papers in the same sessions.
-There are strong thematic clusters, which is no surprize.
+It is a graphs where the nodes are the authors, and the edges between them have different thickness, depending on how much they have collaborated, or have had papers in the same sessions.
+There are strong thematic clusters, which is no surprise.

 ## Symmetries in LPs and SOS
 I attended the PhD defense of